zzy-44/academic-kickstart/content/projects/high-speed-microscopic-measurement/index.md

 +++
 <h8 style="text-align: justify;">

-A system based on high-speed microscopic observation and dynamic measurement technology has been established in this project (shown as Fig.1), microactuators’ motion states and dynamic characteristics can be tested using this system.
-High-speed CMOS/CCD (240fps) combined with optical microscope is used in this system to capture the video of actuator’s movement and a sub-pixel motion analysis software is utilized to acquare the characteristics of microactuators such as deflection, amplitude, displacement and so on.
-This non-contact optical testing method has the advantages of non-destruction, non-contact, high-speed and high-precision.
+A high-speed microscopic measuring method and system has been established in this project to test motion states and dynamic characteristics of microactuators.
+Movement of actuators can be captured by high-speed CMOS/CCD (240 fps) combined with optical microscope when a sub-pixel motion analysis software is utilized to analysis the video.
+In this way, dynamic characteristics of microactuators such as deflection, amplitude, displacement, moving trail, etc. can be acquired.
+This optical testing method features non-destruction, non-contact, high-speed, and high-precision.

 <figure>
  <img src="Fig_3.png" alt="a" width="600px" height="600px"/>